When you hire a car / van / motorhome

 is highly likely that their insurance will not cover

-second potential issue relates to the subject of policy
+The second potential issue relates to the subject

-excess.
-The car rental company's policy will almost
+of policy excess.
+The car rental company's policy

-towards the cost of any accidents even if you have their
+of any accidents even if you have their insurance

 So